Charles Joseph Tricassin: Works

 Tricassin also published a commentary to several of Augustine's works to prove that Augustine calls the Pelagians heretical teachers, because they do not concede any necessity of grace for the will.
-He published at Paris in 1678 a French translation with explanations and applications of Augustine's books, "De gratia et libero arbitrio", "De correptione et gratia" and also a treatise to prove that the Cartesian philosophy was contrary to faith.
+He published at Paris in 1678 a French translation with explanations and applications of Augustine's books, De gratia et libero arbitrio, De correptione et gratia, as well as a treatise arguing that the Cartesian philosophy was contrary to the Catholic faith.